 Each box is made of certified nontoxic cardboard and comes with a mattress and fitted sheet.
 Some versions also arrive with infant care essentials like diapers, baby wipes, clothing, and more, though all objects should be removed when the baby is inside the box.
 “Babies should always sleep on their back with no other items in the box,” Bhargava says.

-The catch: Parents have to pass an online education program on infant health and safety before they register for a box.
+The only catch: Before registering to receive a free box, parents have to pass an online education program on infant health and safety.
 After that, they have free access to the website, where they can find tips and advice for raising newborns.

-But this isn’t just an extra; it’s a necessary part of keeping your infant healthy, Bhargava says.
+That part plays a big role in keeping your infant healthy, Bhargava says.
 “What I really like about this specific box is that it creates an easy way for parents to learn about how to take care of their babies.
 Parenting can be challenging, and any education can help prevent injuries and illness and keep baby healthy.”